Adds

 √ |

-Adds each element in the vector to the scalar.
-The calculation formula is as follows:
+Adds a scalar to each element of the vector.
+The formula is as follows:

 Prototype